Rifle-Carrying Man Arrested After Causing Panic At Walmart In Missouri

 In the parking lot, Andreychenko was detained at the scene by an off-duty firefighter who was armed and held the man at gunpoint until police arrived, according to the Springfield Police Department.
 He was arrested without incident, and no injuries have been reported.

-His arrest was captured on video, as customer Julie Belew filmed him from inside her car.
+His arrest was captured on video.
+Julie Belew filmed him from inside her car.
 The footage shows the young man walking down a grassy embankment, his hands over his head.
 Off-camera, the firefighter can be heard reporting the incident to emergency dispatchers.

 "Don't touch that rifle," a man commands Andreychenko as he heads down the hill, still holding his cellphone.